Search Engine

 Search Engine Overview

-All searching is case insensitive which means that you can enter your search criteria in any casing and records will still be found.
+All searching is case-insensitive, which means that you can enter your search criteria in any casing and records will still be found.

 How to Use the Search Engine

-The search engine is a web-style plain English search which is very easy and convenient to use.
+The search engine is a web-style plain English search that is very easy and convenient to use.
 Enter a search directly into the special Search field displayed at the top right of the entity picker screen.

 Example 1